Gerald Heard: Career

 Heard was the first among a group of literati friends (several others of whom, including Christopher Isherwood, were also British) to discover Swami Prabhavananda and Vedanta.
 Heard became an initiate of Vedanta.
-Like that of his friend Aldous Huxley (another in the circle), the essence of Heard's mature outlook was that a human being can effectively pursue intentional evolution of consciousness.
+Like that of his friend Aldous Huxley (another in the circle), the essence of Heard's mature philosophy was that a human being can effectively pursue intentional evolution of consciousness.
 He maintained a regular discipline of meditation, along the lines of yoga, for many years.
-He took interest in parapsychology and was a member of the Society for Psychical Research.
+He became interested in parapsychology and was a member of the Society for Psychical Research.

 Heard concluded that the impediment to be addressed was "the problem of letting in a free flow of comprehension beyond the everyday threshold of experience while keeping the mind clear."
 In 1942, he founded Trabuco College as a facility where comparative religion studies and practices could be pursued.
-It was essentially a cooperative training center for the spiritual life.
 Living as a freelance scholar, Heard had enjoyed security in America by way of what he had inherited from Horace Plunkett as well as his own family.
 He used some of his inherited resources toward this most ambitious of projects.
 The idealistic experiment required land, and Heard bought 300 acres in Trabuco Canyon, in the Santa Ana Mountains.

-Taking the role of resident sage, Heard acted as the guiding light; but by nature he was neither an organizer nor a manager.
-Felix Greene, a nephew of Christopher Isherwood, had filled those roles.
-Professionally, Greene ultimately pursued a career in journalism and film-making, but at the founding of Trabuco, he had exercised some talent in the planning of architecture and land-development.
-Soon after Greene left the community and got married, the practical side of life at Trabuco College began to slide.
+Heard acted as chief advisor, but by nature he was neither an organizer nor a manager.
+Felix Greene, a nephew of Christopher Isherwood, had performed those roles.
+Professionally, Greene ultimately pursued a career in journalism and movie-making, but at the founding of Trabuco, he had exercised some talent in the planning of architecture and land-development.
+Soon after Greene quit the community and got married, practical life at Trabuco College began to decay.
 Heard deeded the land and facilities to the Vedanta Society of Southern California, which still maintains the facility as a Ramakrishna monastery and retreat.

-In the mid-1950s, Heard was featured as series lecturer in the Sequoia Seminars (a precursor to the Esalen Institute), organized by Emilia and Harold Rathbun, PhD.
+During the mid-1950s, Heard was featured as series lecturer for the Sequoia Seminars (a precursor to the Esalen Institute), organized by Harold Rathbun, PhD, and Emilia Rathbun.